-The instructor will also meet with students by appointment at other times if necessary.
-The TA will set her own office hours, which she will announce in your tutorial.
+The TA will set his own office hours, which he will announce in your tutorial.

 Course Policies

 Submitting assignments: You must submit all written work via the course's OWL site in MS Word format only.
 Work submitted late will be subject to a penalty of 2% for each day past the deadline, weekends included.
 Extensions due to illness require a medical certificate.
 If you foresee problems meeting a deadline due to exceptional circumstances, please consult your TA or the instructor at least one week before the deadline.